andreza-vilar/Andreza-Vilar/README.md

 🎓 I am a student majoring in Computer Science at UFCG.

-📚 Currently, I am learning about web development and cybersecurity.
-I'm researching cybersecurity at LAPSI-UFCG
+📚 Currently, I am learning about web development, cybersecurity and shell

 📧 You can reach me via email at  [andreza.farias@ccc.ufcg.edu.br](mailto:andreza.farias@ccc.ufcg.edu.br)